Julian/cardboard/docs/rules/zones.rst

 408.3
 -----

 In the Planechase, Vanguard, Commander, and Archenemy casual variants, nontraditional *Magic* cards and/or specially designated cards start the game in the command zone.
 Each variant has its own rules regarding such cards.
-See section 9, Casual Variants.
+See section 9, :ref:`casual`.